About us

 National Smile Month

 This runs from mid May to mid June each year.
-It is an opportunity to promote key messages around diet, toothbrushing and regular dental visitis.
+It is an opportunity to promote key messages around diet, toothbrushing and regular dental visits.
 There are lots of ways to get involved.
 We use the campaign to run competitions like crafting a monster mouth, local brushathons and we have also worked with other oral health teams across the East Midlands to produce Miles of Smiles toolkits for early years settings.
-Take a look at the website for more ionformation and to take part.
+Take a look at the website for more information and to take part.

 Mouth Cancer Action Month

 This campaign is run by the Oral Health Foundation every November.
 The campaign raises awareness around mouth cancer and the importance of being mouthaware.
-We deliver community engaement sessions to support this within our local community.
+We deliver community engagement sessions to support this within our local community.
 The oral health team are Be Cancer Safe champions within North Derbyshire.
 We work together with other partners to have conversations about mouth cancer and encourage people to visit their GP early if they have any unusual changes of the head and neck.
-For more information and to get involved see the website
+For more information and to get involved see the website.